Skip to content

 --port integer default: 8765

-TCP port for the JSON API (and stub HTML at / when no bundled UI).
+TCP port for the JSON API and dashboard/static root.

 Examples